-A file containing a record of every change made to the Helix Server's metadata since the time of the last checkpoint.
-This file grows as each Helix Server transaction is logged.
-The file should be automatically truncated and renamed into an numbered journal when a checkpoint is taken.
+A file containing a record of every change made to the Helix server's metadata since the time of the last checkpoint.
+This file grows as each Helix server transaction is logged.
+The file should be automatically truncated and renamed into a numbered journal when a checkpoint is taken.